pachook/room-occupancy-manager/README.md

 ### Sorting and Allocation

 The guests are sorted by their willingness to pay in order.
 This allows the algorithm to efficiently allocate guests to rooms by their payment capability.
-### Binary Search for Splitting
+### Iterative approach

-The algorithm uses a binary search to find the split point between guests willing to pay EUR 100 or more and those who are willing to pay less.
-The findSplitIndex method finds the first guest willing to pay less than EUR 100.
-This binary search ensures that the algorithm runs efficiently even for larger datasets.
+The algorithm uses splits between guests willing to pay EUR 100 or more and those who are willing to pay less.
+Guests are sortde in descending order.
+Then it tries to match Room with Guest until there are no guests available.
 ### Allocation Logic

 - Premium Rooms Allocation: